Images On / Off

 This is a long, sloping and terraced garden at over 800 feet in the Braes of Angus, developed to be a garden for all seasons.
 Half is dominated by bulbs, rhododendrons, azaleas, primulas, meconopsis and clematis.
 The other half is mainly later summer bulbs, herbaceous plants and roses.
 There is also a rockery/scree.

 Directions: Please DO NOT use SatNav.
-From Kirriemuir take the B955 (signposted The Glens) to Dykehead (about five miles).
-From there follow the Prosen sign for about five miles.
+Follow signs to the glen until you come to a signpost Pearsie, four miles, Lednathie eight miles.
+At Lednathie there is a sign to Prosen.
 Inchmill is the white-fronted cottage beside the phone box in the village.
 There is car parking beside the church (50 yards away) and by the village hall opposite.

 Admission: £5.00, children free